Cloud-Native Test Orchestration: Kill the Silos, Keep the Tools

 Executive Summary

-The good news is that cloud-native testing doesn't have to be chaotic.
-With the right architecture and tooling, you can build a resilient, scalable test ecosystem designed for modern infrastructure.
-Kubernetes plays a key role in making that possible.
+The good news: cloud-native testing does not have to be chaotic.
+With the right architecture and tooling, you can build a resilient, scalable test ecosystem designed for modern infrastructure, and Kubernetes plays a central role in making that possible.
+The rest of this guide covers the challenges unique to cloud-native testing and the strategies that solve them.

 • Microservices distributed across clusters and regions